Aces: Iron Eagle III: Production

 The aerial filming involved real aircraft mixed with replica aircraft.
 Replicas included a North American T-6 Texan once used for the film Tora!
 Tora!
-Tora! and modified to resemble a Mitsubishi A6M Zero, and four Soko G-2 Galeb aircraft painted to resemble "Peruvian Air Force" fighters.
+Tora! and modified to resemble a Mitsubishi A6M Zero and four Soko G-2 Galeb aircraft painted to resemble Peruvian Air Force fighters.
 The prototype Scaled Composites ARES was used to resemble the semi-fictional Messerschmitt Me 263.

 An authentic North American P-51 Mustang was painted to resemble a Messerschmitt Bf 109.
-A P-38, at the time named, 'Joltin Josie,' and owned by Planes of Fame in Chino, California, was used as the lead fighter.
-Many aerial scenes were filmed around southern Arizona, including Tucson, Marana, Nogales, and Sahuarita.
+A P-38, at the time named "Joltin Josie" and owned by Planes of Fame in Chino, California, was used as the lead fighter.
+Many aerial scenes were filmed around southern Arizona, including Tucson, Marana, Nogales and Sahuarita.
 Patagonia Lake and the Patagonia and Santa Rita Mountains can be seen in the aerial dogfights.

+Distribution

 This film was originally owned by New Line Cinema (which was later merged with Warner Bros. on February 28, 2008).
-However, when Alexander Bafer renamed his production company Carolco Pictures, formerly known as Brick Top Productions on January 20, 2015 and Alexander Bafer had left the company on April 7, 2016, this was sold to StudioCanal.
+However, when Alexander Bafer renamed his production company Carolco Pictures, formerly known as Brick Top Productions, on January 20, 2015 and left the company on April 7, 2016, the rights were sold to StudioCanal.

-Reception
+Critical reception

 Critically, Aces: Iron Eagle III fared worse than its predecessors, with a Rotten Tomatoes score of 14% based on reviews from 7 critics.

-In his review, Richard Harrington of The Washington Post called the film "an uncalled-for continuation of the Iron Eagle series" and mentioned that it is "chock-full of racial and ethnic stereotypes, none of them particularly objectionable, but all of them faintly ridiculous."
+Richard Harrington of The Washington Post called the film "an uncalled-for continuation of the Iron Eagle series" and mentioned that it is "chock-full of racial and ethnic stereotypes, none of them particularly objectionable, but all of them faintly ridiculous."
 James Berardinelli gave the film half a star out of 4, saying the plot "is at about a kindergarten level of intelligence, proving once again that low-budget action flicks shouldn't try to develop a storyline -- it only becomes a liability."
 Elizabeth Aird of The Vancouver Sun gave it one star and described it as "a hilarious cardboard concoction of clichés."
 She did praise the aerial sequences.

-Patrick Davitt of The Regina Sun gave it a half star and said it had "terrible writing and hokey stunt, a real turkey."

-John Law in his review published in the Niagara Falls Review gave is one star and a half.
-He said the film was really dumb and "nothing in Iron Eagle III even comes off as competent.
-It’s like a haywire high school student production that Lou Gossett Jr. just happens to appear in."
+Patrick Davitt of The Regina Sun gave it a half star and said it had "terrible writing and hokey stunts, a real turkey."
+John Law in the Niagara Falls Review gave it one star and a half.
+He said there's "nothing in Iron Eagle III that even comes off as competent.
+It's like a haywire high school student production that Lou Gossett Jr. just happens to appear in."

 Sequel

-A sequel titled Iron Eagle on the Attack, was released in 1995.
+A sequel, titled Iron Eagle on the Attack, was released in 1995.